ezekg/download-in-browser/README.md

 ### Download
 Download a file by `url`.
 It will make an `XMLHttpRequest` `GET` request in order to grab the response headers from the `url`.

-After receiving the headers, the `download` function will abort the request and respond with a `Promise` that will be resolved or rejected with the following properties from the `XMLHttpRequest` object, depending on the response status,
+After receiving the headers, the `download` function will abort the request (so as to not begin streaming the download) and respond with a `Promise` that will be resolved or rejected with the following properties from the `XMLHttpRequest` object, depending on the response status,
 ```javascript
 {
   status: xhr.status,